A. Personal Identification Number (PIN)

 You have been assigned a special personal identification number.
 You will use this number along with your student number as a security device to ensure confidentiality and to prevent unauthorized registration activity; it also allows access to personal academic and financial records via Memorial Self-Service.

-If you registered for courses in any of the last three semesters, and were academically eligible to continue following your last semester of registration, you are eligible to register for courses.
-If you registered via the web, your PIN remains as you created it.
-However, if you have not previously registered using the web, or were required to apply for readmission to the Spring Semester, you will have an initial PIN determined by your birth year and day (YYYYDD).
-For example, a student born on the 16th day of any month in 1992 will have an initial PIN of 199216.
-In this case, you will be advised that your PIN has expired, and you will be asked to create a new one when you next login to Memorial Self-Service.
-This new PIN will replace your initial birth year and birth day PIN and therefore cannot be the same number.
+If you have registered in any of the last three semesters, your PIN will remain as you have created it.
+However, if you have not previously registered using the web, or were required to complete an Application for Readmission to the Spring Semester, will have an initial PIN determined by their birth year and day.
+For example, a student born on the 16th day of any month in 1983 will have an initial PIN of 198316.
+Upon accessing the system and entering this initial PIN, a new PIN must be chosen.
+This new PIN will replace your original birth year and birth day PIN and therefore cannot be the same number.
 Every time you access the registration system from then on (until you are required to complete an application for readmission) the new PIN must be used.
 You will be the only one who knows your PIN; therefore, do not forget the number you create.

 Your PIN protects you from unauthorized access to your academic record.
 Therefore, you are strongly advised not to divulge your student number and PIN.
 If you give any person your PIN, you are taking responsibility for any changes made.
 If you have reason to believe that an unauthorized person has your PIN, or if you have forgotten your number, contact the Office of the Registrar at firstname.lastname@example.org or by calling (709) 864-4445.